rackerlabs/support-how-to/content/how-to/managed-operations/choosing-between-rdbms-and-nosql/index.md

 component.
 This often happens with applications that have outgrown a relational database due to scale problems, the need for better availability, or other issues.
-Parts of the existing system continue to use the existing RDBMS, while other components of the application are modified to use the NoSQL database.
+Parts of the existing system continue to use the existing RDBMS, while the developers modify other application components to use the NoSQL database.

 ##### Rip and replace projects

-If a system is too costly or is breaking due to an increase in user concurrency, data velocity, or data volume from cloud applications, it can be fully replaced with a NoSQL database.
+If a system is too costly or is breaking due to increased user concurrency, data velocity, or data volume from cloud applications, you can replace it fully with a NoSQL database.

 ### Guidelines for deciding between a relational database and a NoSQL database